 Directorate/Office Purpose of the Directorate Corporate And Shared Services To ensure efficient and effective operation of council services, human resources management, legal services and the provision of high quality customer orientated administrative systems.
 Ensuring 100% compliance to the Skills Development Plan.
 Budget and Treasury To secure sound and sustainable management of the financial affairs of GLM by managing the budget and treasury office and advisory services to all council providing structures and assist the accounting officer and other directors in their duties and delegation contained in the MFMA.
 Ensuring that GLM is 100% financially viable when it comes to Cost Coverage and to manage the Grant Revenue of the municipality so that no grant funding is foregone.
 Technical Services To ensure that the service delivery requirements for roads are met and maintenance of water, sewerage and electricity are conducted for access to basic services.
 To ensure all allocated grants are fully spent (INEP and MIG).
 Development and Town Planning Investment growth through appropriate town and infrastructure planning in order that an environment is created whereby all residents will have a sustainable income.
-Community Services and Social Development To co-ordinate Environmental Health Services, Sports Arts and culture, Education, Libraries, Safety and security, Environmental and Waste management, Health and Social development programmes as well as Disaster management to decrease community affected by disasters.
+Community Services and Social To co-ordinate Environmental Health Services, Sports Arts and culture, Education, Libraries, Safety and security, Development Environmental and Waste management, Health and Social development programmes as well as Disaster management to decrease community affected by disasters.

-Directorate/Office Purpose of the Directorate Office of the Municipal Manager To lead, direct, manage, motivate and inspire workforce and account to the Greater Letaba Municipal Council as the Accounting Officer for long term Municipal sustainability.
+pose of the Directorate

+ead, direct, manage, motivate and inspire workforce and account to the Greater Letaba Municipal Council as Accounting Officer for long term Municipal sustainability.
 To achieve a good credit rating by the municipality.
-To ensure institutional performance and compliance with relevant legislation.
-To monitor the performance of the following units: Performance Management System, Risk management, Legal services, Internal audit, Communication and events, Gender and Disability, Special programmes, Youth/HIV and Aids, Public participation.
+Insure institutional performance and compliance with relevant legislation.
+To monitor the performance of the wing units: Performance Management System, Risk management, Legal services, Internal audit, munication and events, Gender and Disability, Special programmes, Youth/HIV and Aids, Public participation.

+n v